kairosity/mp4-lionize/testing.md

 Testing Process:

-- Navigate to the "Your Profile" page in the User Portal.
+- Navigated to the "Your Profile" page in the User Portal.
-- Alter the profile form data in some way.
+- Altered the profile form data in some way.
-- Click the "Update Information".
+- Clicked the "Update Information".
-- Check that the profile form now displays the new information.
+- Checked that the profile form displayed the new information.

 <br>